 The primary and secondary windings are isolated from each other as well as from the iron core electrically.
 The electrical power is transferred from primary circuit to secondary circuit by magnetic flux.
 The symbolic representation of the transformer is shown in the figure.

-Step Down Transformer Working Principle
+Working Principle of Step Down Transformer

 - When the primary winding is connected to the AC supply an AC current starts flowing through it.